Year 12 English as an Additional Language Units 3 and 4

 Internet is needed to access this course.
 All weekly work will be completed and submitted online.

 Student must purchase copies of these texts in preparation for the study.
-The film is available on many different viewing platforms.
-The film is also available in the course.

 Born a Crime, Trevor Noah, 2017.